suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 There are three questions to ask:

 - Q1.
 How does the recipient receive the encrypted payload?
-If the encrypted payload is the value of suit-parameter-content, its integrity is already validated by the suit-authentication-wrapper.
-Hence, no additional integrity check is necessary.
-If the encrypted payload is conveyed from suit-directive-fetch from an integrated payload or outside of the SUIT envelope, e.g. "coaps://example.com/encrypted.bin," further questions need to be answered.
+If the encrypted payload is used as the value of the suit-parameter-content, its integrity is already verified by the suit-authentication-wrapper.
+Therefore, no additional integrity check is required.
+However, if the encrypted payload is delivered via suit-directive-fetch from an integrated payload or from outside the SUIT envelope, for example "coaps://example.com/encrypted.bin", additional considerations must be addressed.

 - Q2.
 Are battery exhaustion attacks a concern?
 If yes, the integrity of the encrypted payload must be checked before the payload is decrypted.
 If no, then other questions need to be asked.